Superannuation doesn’t have to be complicated. Here you will find information on how super works, who is eligible, how it is taxed and more.

 Your super might be subject to tax at three stages; when contributions go into your account, on investment earnings in your account and when you withdraw your money.

-Concessional contributions (or ‘before-tax’ contributions) are paid into your super before tax and include:
+Concessional contributions (or ‘before-tax’ contributions) are paid into your super before income tax and include:

-- Compulsory SG contributions made by your employer
+- Compulsory Superannuation Guarantee (“SG”) contributions, made by your employer

 - Any personal contributions for which you notify us of your intention to claim as an income tax deduction

-Concessional (before-tax) contributions are taxed at 15% at the time the contribution is made into your super fund.
+Concessional (before-tax) contributions are taxed at 15% at the time the contribution is made to your super fund.

 The Australian Government has set limits on the amount of contributions you can make each year without having to pay additional tax.
-The concessional (before-tax) contributions cap for 2018/2019 is $25,000.
-From 1 July 2018, you can ‘carry-forward’ your concessional super contributions if your total super balance is less than $500,000.
-You will be able to access your unused concessional contribution cap space on a rolling basis for five years.
+The concessional (before-tax) contributions cap is currently $25,000 pa, You can ‘carry-forward’ your concessional super contributions if your total super balance is less than $500,000 at the end of the previous financial year.
+You will be able to access your unused concessional contribution cap on a rolling basis for five years.
 Amounts carried forward that have not been used after five years will expire.

 Non-concessional contributions (or ‘after-tax contributions’) are voluntary contributions and include contributions made by: